CyberSecN00bers/Capstone_Blue_Stack/README.md

 docker compose up -d

+[!NOTE]
-⏳ Patience Required: The environment takes about 1 minute to fully initialize.
+Patience Required: The environment takes about 1 minute to fully initialize.
 The Wazuh Indexer needs time to generate indexes and patterns on the very first run.

 6. 💻 Configure Host Machine